anton-k/purs-buddy/README.md

 Note that repo should be git project.
 It applies substitution to all files that are tracked by get and are purescript files.

+For `ImplicitImport` error/warning it skips the biggest import and treats it as Prelude.